softwareguru/beam-summit-website/content/about.md

 ---

 Beam Summit is the premier conference for the worldwide community of Apache Beam users and contributors.
-Beam Summit 2022 is currently under planning and is expected to happen on Summer 2022.

-### Activities & content
-Sessions dive on different topics like how is Apache Beam evolving and what is in the roadmap, how are companies using it, and how can we strengthen our community.
-In addition to talks, we also hav hands-on workshops and networking activities.
+In Beam Summit you will:
+  * Learn how leading organizations use Apache Beam.
+  * Find out what is coming for the project.
+  * Improve your Beam skills through in-depth workshops.
+  * Interact with key developers of Apache Beam, as well as with other users and contributors from all around the world.

+The 2022 edition of Beam Summit will be from July 18th to 20th, 2022.
+It will be a hybrid event with an onsite component in Austin, TX and all sessions (minus workshops) will also be live streamed for our online audience.

 ### About previous editions
 These are previous editions of the Beam Summit: